accessibility-exchange/co-design/src/steps/organizations-prepare-internally.md

 * Organizations need to have a person or a team responsible for planning for the future, budgeting for accessibility supports, planning ongoing consultation, taking feedback, and making decisions based on feedback
 * This person would preferably also be someone Deaf or with a disability
+* If this person doesn’t have lived experience, consider having:
+  * an advisory group with lived experiences of disability
+  * a contractor who is an accessibility specialist